 • Gradually mix in the dry ingredients, mixing just until combined.
 Using a spatula, gently fold in the grated carrots.
 The batter will be very thick!

 • Cover the bowl with a towel and allow the batter to rest for 15 minutes.
-During this time, preheat the oven to 425ºF and prep the cream cheese layer.
+During this time, preheat the oven to 425ºF.

 Assemble

-• Bake for 9 minutes at 425ºF, then keep the muffins in the oven, and turn the temperature down to 350ºF and bake for 10-13 minutes or until a toothpick inserted in the center comes out clean.
+• Bake for 7 minutes at 425ºF, then keep the muffins in the oven, and turn the temperature down to 350ºF and bake for 12-15 minutes or until a toothpick inserted in the center comes out clean.
 Allow the muffins to cool in the pan for 15 minutes before removing.
+Some muffins may have more of a hallow center, where the cream cheese melts into the muffin.
+But freezing the cream cheese filling before adding it to the batter can help prevent that.

 Notes